-- 20. This regional organization, which covers economic issues, security and individual rights, has done much to help the democratic development of the countries of Central and Eastern Europe and the former Soviet Union. - 21.
-The concept of a "human dimension" was fully recognized in 1990 through the adoption of the Charter of Paris for a New Europe, which sets out the main principles involved.
-The Charter was countersigned by the heads of state and government and by the President of the Commission, heralding increasing EU commitment to an OSCE process that has now achieved a high profile with the implementation of the Pact on Stability. - 22.
+The concept of a 'human dimension' was fully recognized in 1990 through the adoption of the Charter of Paris for a New Europe, which sets out the main principles involved.
+The Charter was countersigned by the Heads of State or Government and by the President of the Commission, heralding increasing EU commitment to an OSCE process that has now achieved a high profile with the implementation of the pact on stability.

 At regional level there has been a similar trend towards the creation of bodies for monitoring or promoting human rights.
-Examples are the "human dimension" mechanism, including expert missions, the High Commissioner for National Minorities and the Bureau of Human Rights and Democratic Institutions.
-The European Union is an energetic participant in the OSCE institutions, and has been much to the fore in supporting the development of the "human dimension" and the creation of the above mechanisms and bodies.
+Examples are the 'human dimension' mechanism including expert missions, the High Commissioner for National Minorities and the Bureau of Human Rights and Democratic Institutions.
+The European Union is an energetic participant in the OSCE institutions, and has been much to the fore in supporting the development of the 'human dimension' and the creation of the above mechanisms and bodies.